rovelstars/rovel.js/README.md

  Updates in **1.1.1** :
  - Added Python Shell! (*note: python must bt installed in your system to execute python codes and files*)
  - Added Notifier for our package!
-If you're running an older version from 1.1.1, you will get a red warning to update your rovel.js pakcage with us!
-Same as, if your'e using beta versions from github, there will be a green notification for thanks for installing beta builds!
+If you're running an older version from 1.1.1, you will get a red warning to update your rovel.js package with us!
+Same as, if you're using beta versions from GitHub, there will be a green notification for thanks for installing beta builds!
  - Added Net-Speed!
 And you can install it too!
- - Added api querying for npm packages!
+ - Added API querying for npm packages!
  - Added Number Approxer, like converting 1000 into 1k
  - Added Lodash like functions, and I give credits to lodash for creating those!
  - Added Node Emoji, which is a package exclusively for emojis in your code.
  - Added test.js file which tests our pkg fully!
- - Update: If you just want to use a part of our pkg, like you are using emojis only from our code, you can load that only, thus decreasing memory usage and starting your code more fast.
+ - Update: If you just want to use a part of our pkg, like you are using emojis only from our code, you can load that only, thus decreasing memory usage and starting your code faster.
 If you want to use this, do like this:
  ```js
  const emoji = require('rovel.js/extra/node-emoji');
  console.log(emoji.get("sunglasses")+" I work!");